dwavesystems/dwave-ocean-sdk/examples/multi_gate.rst

    * - 4
      - (316, 684)

+You can see the minor-embeddings found here: :ref:`multi_gate_results`; below those embeddings are visualized graphically.

 .. figure:: ../_static/SingleCSPembeddings.png
    :name: SingleCSPembeddings
    :alt: image
    :align: center
-   :scale: 70 %
+   :scale: 50 %

-For the second approach, which creates a constraint satisfaction problem based on multiple small constraints, the minor-embedding needs to bring together a larger number of variables, and consequently results are weaker.
-However, results can be greatly improved in this case by increasing the chain strength.
+For the second approach, which creates a constraint satisfaction problem based on multiple small constraints, a larger number of variables (11 versus 7) need to be minor-embedded, resulting in worse performance.
+However, performance can be greatly improved in this case by increasing the chain strength (to 2 instead of the default of 1).

 .. list-table:: Multiple Constraint
    :widths: 10 20 20